Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 Moving inward, the next layer is the first _documented_ layer in the CPython C API, the [unstable C API](https://docs.python.org/3/c-api/stable.html#unstable-c-api).
 There is an extra layer here because not everything that's documented is stable.
-Unstable API items may be changed or removed in any CPython minor release, without a deprecation period, although they are guaranteed to remain stable within a CPython minor release (say for 3.14.0, 3.14.1, and so on).
+Unstable API items may be changed or removed in any CPython minor release, without a deprecation period, although they are guaranteed to remain stable within a CPython minor release series (say for 3.14.0, 3.14.1, and so on).

 These items serve a real purpose, but the CPython developers are not ready to commit to long-term support.
 Usually this is because unstable API items rely on or expose interpreter implementation details and it's not yet clear if the resulting behavior should be enshrined in the "official" C API.